 2. Please be patient with others.
 Be patient with new members or those that may not have as much experience.
 We were all newbies once.

 3. Please keep questions relevant.
 We suggest searching for the answer to your question before posting.
 If the search does not return helpful information, then we welcome your question.
 Please post your question to the board that best fits your topic area, and only post your question once.
 Our moderators have the option to move your post if it’s a better fit on another board.
 Some questions may fit well on several boards, in which case we encourage the use of tags to alert other members and the moderators to your question.

 4. Stay on topic.
 If you have a new topic, we suggest starting a new thread rather than interrupting an ongoing conversation.
 Please note that our moderators may close your topic if there is no response for longer than 2 weeks.

 7. Please keep things legal.
 Do not post anything that would violate any contractual or legal requirements.
 This includes everything from NDA covered materials to anything that might violate local or international laws.
-Please bring any suspected violations to the moderators’ attention using the “Report Inappropriate Content" feature.
+Please bring any suspected violations to the moderators’ attention using the “Flag" feature.
 Note that by posting to this public site, you are agreeing that the material becomes the property of Silicon Labs.

 8. Protect privacy.
 Please protect your privacy and that of others.

 9. Be careful.
 Please be careful with the information you find here.
 You will find happily offered user-generated content on this site, but your situation or specific configuration may be different.
 You will also find plenty of good advice, but you should always carefully test any solution offered on this site.
 The moderators are here to help, but remember the moderator’s primary role is to facilitate the conversation.

 10. No spam allowed.
 Material posted here must be relevant and helpful to the overall purpose of this site.
 You may include some types of off-site links (pointing to your blog, for example) in your signature field, but any form of solicitation or off-topic promotion is not allowed.